zrqiao/zrqiao.github.io/_pages/teaching.md

 nav: true
 ---

-## Upcoming
+## Conference and seminar presentations

-ACS Spring 2022 - Sci-Mix Session
+* ACS Spring 2022 - Poster and Sci-Mix Session

-## Past conference and seminar presentations

 * Invited talk on quantum-chemistry-informed geometric learning as part of the <a href="https://www.cmu.edu/aced/sciML.html">Scientific Machine Learning Webinar Series</a> at CMU, Jan.
 13, 2022